 Allocation of government spending

 Government spending referred to in this webpage is the total spending from both Australian Government and state and territory governments.
-The majority of this government spending (98%) comes from the Australian Government.
-These data have been sourced from the Report on Government Services
+The majority of this government spending (98.6%) comes from the Australian Government.
+These data have been sourced from the Report on Government Services 2023: part f, chapter 14, aged care services report

 Return to content list

-- Governments spent over $21.5 billion on aged care, with nearly two-thirds (63%) spent on residential aged care.
-The remaining funds were spent on home care and support (31%) and on other care, including flexible care, workforce and service improvement, and assessment and information services (5%).
+- Governments spent over $25.1 billion on aged care, with the largest proportion (59%) spent on residential aged care.
+The remaining funds were spent on home care and support (33%) and on other care, including flexible care, workforce and service improvement, and assessment and information services (7.8%).

-- The $13.6 billion expenditure on residential aged care was double the amount spent on home care and support—comprising home care ($3.7 billion), home support ($2.8 billion) and other community care services ($0.2 billion), which includes the Department of Veterans’ Affairs home care and community nursing programs.
+- The $14.9 billion expenditure on residential aged care was almost double the amount spent on home care and support—comprising home care ($5.0 billion) and home support ($3.1 billion), and other community care services ($0.2 billion), which includes the Department of Veterans’ Affairs community nursing and Veterans’ Home Care (VHC) programs.

-The aged care system offers a continuum of care under three main types of service (for more information on any of these services see the Report on the Operation of the Aged Care Act
+The aged care system offers a continuum of care under three main types of service.

 - Home care (Home Care Packages Program), which is a more structured, more comprehensive package of home-based support, provided over four levels.